Alot vs. A Lot vs. Allot: When to Use Each One (With Examples)

 • Remember that “allot” has “lot” in it, but also begins with “all”—as in “assign to all” or “allocate.”

-• Picture a grammar teacher shaking their head every time someone writes “alot.”
+• Imagine a grammar teacher shaking their head every time someone writes “alot.”

-If you’re looking to avoid overusing “a lot” in writing, here are some good alternatives:
+If you want to avoid using “a lot” too much in your writing, here are some good alternatives:

 Formal Alternatives: